What Makes a Good Video:

 We welcome the following types of submissions:

-• Full Paper: In this track, we welcome the submissions that are intended to demonstrate original research ideas and their impacts, and have not been published or submitted to other conferences/journals.
+• Full Paper: In this track, we welcome the submissions that are intended to demonstrate original research ideas and their impacts, and have not been published to other conferences/journals.
 The text length should be 5-9 pages (excluding references and appendices).

 • Short Paper: In this track, we welcome the submissions that are intended for reporting promising early-stage research, novel ideas, or results that may not yet be fully developed for a full paper.
 The text length should be 2-4 pages (excluding references and appendices).